nobu-maeda/n3xb/specs/peer-messaging/peer-messaging.md

 ## Content JSON

 Note that this is the plaintext of what the decrypted content would be.
 The actual content that goes into a message would be encrypted as according to [NIP-04](https://github.com/nostr-protocol/nips/blob/master/04.md).

 ```
 {
   ...
-  "content": "n3xB-peer-message" {
+  "content": {
+    "type": "n3xB-peer-message"
     "peer_message_id": <32-bytes lowercase hex id of the Peer Message being responded to.
 Omit if n/a>
     "maker_order_note_id": <32-bytes lowercase hex id of the Maker Order Note this message corresponds to>
     "trade_uuid": <32-bytes lowercase hex Trade-UUID this message corresponds to>
+    "message_type:" <message type, specifies whether its one of n3xB messages or a Trade Engine specific one>
+    "message": {
-    "message_type": <string code of message type, specific to n3xB or a Trade Engine>
+      type: <message type identifier, specific to n3xB or a Trade Engine, as string>
-    "message": <arbitrary JSON depending on the message type>
+      ... message specific JSON fields ...
     }
   ...
 }
 ```